 3. Responsibilities

-• Quality Assurance (QA) Team: Ensures compliance with the SOP and reviews records related to the polishing process.
-Ensures that the process meets GMP and regulatory requirements.
+• Quality Assurance (QA) Team: Reviews and approves the validation plan, process parameters, and results, ensuring that the process complies with GMP and regulatory standards.

 4. Accountability